runabol/spring-security-passwordless/README.md

 So what can we do to help our fellow users to access our application in an easier manner but without compromising security?

-This is where passwordless authentication comes in.
+This is where passwordless login comes in.

 How does it work?

-If you ever went to a website, realized you forgot your password to that website and then used their "Forgot Password" button where they send you a "magic" reset link, then you know what passwordless authentication is.
+If you ever went to a website, realized you forgot your password to that website and then used their "Forgot Password" button where they send you a "magic" reset link, then you know what passwordless login is.

 After you entered your email address on the Reset Password page you were sent a link with a special code (a.k.a "token") embedded in it which providess you with the ability to reset your password.

 That website essentially used your email address to create a secure, one-time-password "magic" link to your account.

-Passwordless authentication says, "well, if we can do this when the user loses his password why can't we do it whenever he needs to login?".
+Passwordless login says, "well, if we can do this when the user loses his password why can't we do it whenever he needs to login?".

 # The nitty gritty